 |Distance||845 miles (1363 km)|

-Trains from Rome to Madrid cover the 845 miles (1363 km) long journey with our travel partners like.
-There are direct train services available.
+Trains from Rome to Madrid cover the 845 miles (1363 km) long route with our travel partners like.
+Normally, there is 1 train operating per day, including direct services available.
 Travellers depart most frequently from Roma Termini and arrive in Madrid-Puerta de Atocha.

 Travel between Rome, Italy and Madrid, Spain by train is: Partially open.